 Strong interpersonal communication, documentation and customer service skills required.

-1-2 years of Hospital admissions or equivalent experience required.
+1-2 years of Hospital admissions/physicians office experience or 1-2 years professional work experience required.

 Knowledge of health care insurance and managed care preferred.